A Novel Framework for Online Supervised Learning with Feature Selection: Setup and Notation

 \subsection{Data Standardization}

-Data standardization is an important procedure in real data analysis, especially for feature selection, because a feature could have an arbitrary scale (unit of measure) and the scale should not influence its importance in the model.
+Data standardization is an important step in real data analysis, especially for feature selection, because a feature could have an arbitrary scale (unit of measure) and its scale should not influence its importance in the model.
 For this purpose, the data matrix $\bX$ and the response vector $\by$ are usually standardized by removing the mean, and $\bX$ is further standardized by bringing all columns to the same scale.
-However, because we discard the data and only use the running averages, we will need to standardize the running averages.
+However, we need to standardize the running average statistics because the data is discarded in the online setup and only the RAVEs are memorized.
+Separate steps will be shown for subtracting a mean $\bmu_x$ and for dividing by a standard deviation vector $\bsigma$.